Louis-Joseph de Montcalm: Death and burial

 While riding back towards the city, General Montcalm was hit in the back by a musket shot.
 Assisted by three soldiers, he regained the city, where he was taken before a surgeon, who announced Montcalm would not live through the night.
 During the afternoon, the general drew on his last reserves of strength and signed his last official act as commander of the French army in Canada.
 In a letter addressed to General Wolfe, who unbeknownst to him had also fallen in battle, Montcalm attempted to surrender the city, despite the fact he did not hold the authority to do so.
 He died at around 5:00 am on 14 September 1759.
-At 8:00 am, he was buried in a shell hole under the choir of the Ursuline church. his death marked the end of the french rule in Canada.
+At 8:00 am, he was buried in a shell hole under the choir of the Ursuline church. his death marked the end of French rule in Canada.

 On October 11, 2001, the remains of Montcalm were removed from the Ursuline convent and placed into a newly built mausoleum in the cemetery of the Hôpital-Général de Québec.